PINSystems/downtimeMon/README.md

 Default Logs Folder:  /etc/downtimeMon/logs
 The http service reads the logs and presents the data.

-downtimeMon requires very few resource.
-It should operate properly on any Raspberry Pi or linux based machine with Python installed.
+downtimeMon requires very few resources.
+It should operate properly on any Raspberry Pi or linux based machine with Python3 installed.

 Installation -------------------------
 1) Log in as a sudo user.